 Then, the local newspaper did a story about Mr. McCulley ... and, then, a medical doctor recommended his book on the air ... and, another medical doctor invited him to a medical conference ... then, he volunteered to help a senior citizen group who couldn't afford the book ... then, a company asked him to run a series of diabetes wellness workshops for his company ... then, he ended up on YouTube ... and, so, Mr. McCulley entered a new chapter in his life ...

-Local doctors started to complain that they were losing money because their patients were reducing their need for prescription medications due to them following Mr. McCulley's nutritional regimen.
+A couple of local doctors started to complain that they were losing money because their patients were reducing their need for prescription medications due to them following Mr. McCulley's nutritional regimen.

 [Note: Fast forward to the 3-minute mark where he begins his discussion about the ADA]